huggingface/nanotron/examples/doremi/README.md

 ![Domain weights comparison](./assets/domain_weights.png)

 **Notes**: The graph above represent test losses, not validation losses (this is a typo 🫠).
-The x-axis doesn't mean anything, it simply means sampling another batch of evaluation data from the same final checkpoint.
+The x-axis doesn't mean anything, it simply means sampling another batch of testset from the same final checkpoint.

 ### How it works